 - Adelaide Teachers College

 - the South Australian College of Advanced Education.

-The Barr Smith Library's Rare Books & Special Collections houses personal papers of members of the academic staff, graduates, benefactors and other individuals and organisations associated with the University of Adelaide.
+The Barr Smith Library's rare books & manuscripts houses personal papers of members of the academic staff, graduates, benefactors and other individuals and organisations associated with the University of Adelaide.

 The University Archives is open to all University staff, students and the general public.
 An appointment is required to access the collection.
 The University Archives is staffed on a full time basis Monday - Friday, 9.00am to 5.00pm.

 If you are a potential researcher: